Non-Attachment: Want without wanting

 Giving ourselves permission to want things/circumstances seems to fly in the face of non-attachment; attachment being the source of suffering in many spiritual/philosophical perspectives.

 So how do we ‘want’ something without being attached to it (attached via the ‘wanting’)?
-By recognizing that the ‘wanting’ is happening when it is happening, rather than trying to deny the wanting-ness, or by trying to rationalize it as a ‘need,’ etc. By simply noticing the attachment, without judging it as ‘bad,’ the attachment part of wanting begins to fall away.
+By recognizing that the ‘wanting’ is happening when it is happening, rather than trying to deny the wanting-ness, or by trying to rationalize the desire as a ‘need,’ etc. By simply noticing the attachment, without judging it as ‘bad,’ the attachment part of wanting begins to fall away.

 Let go of judgment